 The great challenges of our time - such as rapid globalisation, population growth, emerging pandemics, or climate change - share one feature.

 All refuse to sit neatly within traditional academic disciplines.
 This common factor makes these challenges difficult to grapple with, whether as individuals, businesses, or governments, and therefore for societies as a whole.

 Our response is the Oxford Martin School.

 No other university, anywhere in the world, hosts a research organisation like the Oxford Martin School.
-The School supports over 300 researchers, drawn from across Oxford and beyond, working to address the most pressing global challenges and opportunities of the 21st century.
-They are grouped into interdisciplinary programmes, studying subjects as diverse as the future of the global food system to rethinking economics, and from the human rights of future generations to innovation in healthcare.
+Our community of more than 200 researchers, from Oxford and beyond, are working to address the most pressing global challenges and opportunities of the 21st century.

 The unifying theme is that to qualify for our support, the research must: be of the highest academic calibre; tackle issues of a global scale; could not have been undertaken without our support; and have a real impact beyond academia.

 We provide our academics with the time, space and means to work collaboratively and engage more effectively with policy makers, business people and the general public, and we organise a dynamic programme of events to inspire these audiences with the ideas generated by the Oxford Martin School.